CaDIS: Cataract Dataset for Image Segmentation: Experiments

-The third experiment includes 25 classes listed in Table \ref{tab:iou_exp3}.
-This experiment allows more granular instrument classification by keeping each instrument and its respective handle as separate classes.
+The third task includes 25 classes listed in Table \ref{tab:iou_exp3}.
+This task allows more granular instrument classification by keeping each instrument and its respective handle as separate classes.
 The classes that do not appear in all splits and are present in less than 5 videos were ignored during training (Table \ref{tab:dataset_statistics}).
+Identifying all instrument types in the scene gives even more explicit information about the stage of the surgery.
+For example, different cannulas are used in different phases of the procedure.
+Therefore, the third tasks aims at combining anatomy and instrument segmentation while giving the most information about the procedure itself through identifying the exact type of the instrument.